 The IRS refers to these as “ordinary and necessary” expenses.
 Besides the mundane supplies like staples and paper that you use every day, depending on the nature of your business, your necessary business expenses might include skis, a toolbox, kitty litter, or an Internet marketing conference in Las Vegas.
 The two keys to making unusual business deductions stick:

 - Keep good records showing the reason for the expense and how it was used in or helped your business.

 4. Bad Debt Tax Deductions

-If you use the cash method, you are not claiming the income until you have the money in hand.
-In that case, you cannot deduct bad debt since it is not on your books as income.
+If you use the cash method, you’re not claiming the income until you have the money in hand.
+In that case, you can’t deduct bad debt because it’s not on your books as income.